Block Student Associates 2025-26: Block Museum - Northwestern University

 Economics and Political Science (2026)

-I am a junior studying Economics and Political Science with the Business Institutions Minor.
+I am a senior studying Economics and Political Science with the Business Institutions Minor.
 As a frequent museum visitor, art is more than color, light, and shadow to me; it carries history, conveys values, and influences generations.
 Being a part of the Block Museum team gives me the ability to serve as a bridge between artists, curators, and visitors.
 I look forward to the interactions with visitors when they are on tour with me as we ponder upon the meanings behind the creation and curation of the work in the exhibition, but also to weigh in on our own interpretations of the topics!

 Lily Shen

-(2026)
+Economics (2026)

 Tyree Walton